 Pursuant to the Agreement, Pure Energy issued to the Vendors an aggregate 1,166,667(1) common shares (the "Consideration Shares"), with 816,667(1) Consideration Shares issued to Advantage and 350,000(1) Consideration Shares issued to Nevada Sunrise.
 In addition, in respect of certain of the Acquired Claims, the Company has agreed to assume a 3% gross overriding royalty granted in favour of a prior owner.

 The Agreement required that the Vendors would not, directly or indirectly, sell or transfer any of the Consideration Shares.
-The Company and each of the Vendors are at arm's length.
-No finder's fees were paid or are payable in connection with the transaction.

 (1) Adjusted retroactively to reflect the 6 for 1 share consolidation